Ross exit fresh hit for U.S. Mideast policy

 Obama administration officials said Ross had opposed the administration's failed early push for a complete freeze on Israeli construction of Jewish settlements, a policy misstep which undercut later efforts to persuade the Palestinians to accept negotiations without it as a precondition.

-(Additional reporting by Laura MacInnis and Matt Spetalnick; Editing by Paul Simao and Vicki Allen)
+(additional reporting by Laura MacInnis and Matt Spetalnick; Editing by Jackie Frank and Paul Simao)